The Pros and Cons of a Pull-Behind Sprayer

 You Enjoy More Flexibility When Placing Equipment

-When it comes to placing the equipment you need for every job, you get more flexibility with a pull-behind sprayer or trailer as compared to a truck.
+When it comes to placing the equipment you need for every job, you get more flexibility with a tow-behind weed sprayer or trailer as compared to a truck.
 When you have a power sprayer on a truck, you're bound to deal with lots of constraints, such as the bulging wheel wells, gas tank, and structural designs on the truck bed.

 You Save Your Personal Truck from Serious Depreciation